 ‘Game without Thrones’

-is a playful, intense, hands-on simulation using Lego.
+is a playful, intense, hands-on simulation using blocks.
 Game without Thrones is also the key training game in our eXponential Business Agility (XBAP) practitioner Certification course.
 It’s a Game without Thrones because of the self-organization rules.

 You don’t need to have read or watched any “Game of Thrones” related material, we just use castles and dragons as metaphor for real life organisational activities and challenges.